bitrix24/b24restdocs/api-reference/catalog/price-type/price-type-group/catalog-price-type-group-list.md

 {% note alert "TO-DO _not exported to prod_" %}

-- required parameter specification is missing
+- required parameters are not specified
 - no response in case of error
 - no response in case of success
 - no examples in other languages